Litchfield Hills Connecticut, USA Travel Guide

 Some inns and many vacation rentals welcome pets.
 Always confirm directly with the property before booking.

-Older historic inns may have limited accessibility features.
+Older historic inns might not be very accessible features.
 Inquire directly with the property for specific needs.

 Many local B&Bs operate their own websites where direct booking is possible.